suprit284/Interviewmate/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-for better understanding of the project workflow refer to the image in :
+for better understanding of the project workflow refer to the image:

 ![Architecture Diagram](assets/Interviewmate%20project%20workflow.png)